rain-rain-bob-sss/gmod-flood-2.0/README.md

-# Flood-2.0
+# Flood-2.2

-Credits:
+Flood 2.0 Credits:
 1) [MS] Mythic (Mythikos) - for development of serverside and clientside code.
 2) Freezebug - for development of serverside code.
 3) Nebual - for the development of NADMOD and permission to use it in our gamemode.
+Flood 2.2 Credits:
+1) [TW]Rain_bob Fix bugs and add new things

 Installation:
 1) Drop the flood folder into your gamemode folder.
 Simple as that.